fuzzygroup/wayfarer/docs/guides/tutorial.md

 # I'll omit this line hereafter
 Wayfarer.log.level = :debug

-# I'll omit this line hereafter.
-Make sure you don't!
 CollectGithubIssues.perform_now("https://github.com/rails/rails", "https://example.com")
 {% endhighlight %}

-Note that we’re passing a URI we have no matching route for, `https://example.com`.
+Note that we pass a URI we have no matching route for, `https://example.com`.
 Run this file (as you would with every other Ruby file) and you'll end up with output similiar to this:

 ```
 [ActiveJob] [CollectGithubIssues] [...]
 Performing CollectGithubIssues from Inline(default) with arguments: "https://github.com/rails/rails", "https://example.com"